microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

     - `[Message <String>]`: The message in the reminder.
     - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
     - `[Recipients <String>]`:
   - `[SelfServiceAppointmentId <String>]`: An additional tracking ID for the appointment, if the appointment has been created directly by the customer on the scheduling page, as opposed to by a staff member on the behalf of the customer.
+Only supported for appointment if maxAttendeeCount is 1.
   - `[ServiceId <String>]`: The ID of the bookingService associated with this appointment.
   - `[ServiceLocation <IMicrosoftGraphLocation>]`: location
   - `[ServiceName <String>]`: The name of the bookingService associated with this appointment.This property is optional when creating a new appointment.
 If not specified, it is computed from the service associated with the appointment by the serviceId property.
   - `[ServiceNotes <String>]`: Notes from a bookingStaffMember.
 The value of this property is available only when reading this bookingAppointment by its ID.
-  - `[SmsNotificationsEnabled <Boolean?>]`: True indicates SMS notifications will be sent to the customers for the appointment.
+  - `[SmsNotificationsEnabled <Boolean?>]`: If true, indicates SMS notifications will be sent to the customers for the appointment.
 Default value is false.
   - `[StaffMemberIds <String[]>]`: The ID of each bookingStaffMember who is scheduled in this appointment.
   - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone